adform/adform-tracking-android-sdk/README.md

     }
 ```

-- There are a could of ways to send events through Adobe, if you already have Adform integrated, there are convenience methods to form events to send them through Adobe
+- Number of ways to send events through Adobe.
+If you already have Adform integrated, there are convenience methods to form events to send them through Adobe

 ```
         findViewById(R.id.view_button1).setOnClickListener(new View.OnClickListener() {